News

 An Indian woman arrives outside an industrial building in the Black Country.
 It's a summer's day in the 1960s, yet she is in winter clothes, a thick winter coat and with a suitcase in her hand.
 Unable or unwilling to speak, the only clue as to why she is here is the piece of headed notepaper she produces from the case.
 Who is she?
 Where has she come from?
 Why is she here?

-Big Family Theatre Weekend
+Join us at the Big Family Theatre Weekend

 Come and join us at Haden Hill House and Park in Cradley Heath for a jam-packed summer’s weekend of performances and activities for all the family!